starcosmos1225/TrajectoryPredict/CodeBase/README.md

 This Code is Based on Y-Net but modified for more model to experiments

+## dataset

+dataset contains:
+- SDD
+- inD

+we will try to add ETH/UCY after reproducing Y-net results in ETH/UCY

 ## Train

 Train.ipynb can Train all net for different configs.